 On January 3, 2008, each non-employee director also received 10,000 options to purchase common stock as a part of our annual stock incentive grants.
 Options granted to purchase common stock vest on the first anniversary of the date of grant and have an exercise price equal to not less than the closing market price of common stock at the date of grant.
-The aggregate number of option awards outstanding at February 29, 2008 for each Director is set forth below in the footnotes to the beneficial ownership table provided below.
-Directors who are also officers or employees of Neoprobe do not receive any compensation for their services as directors.
+The aggregate number of option awards outstanding at February 29, 2008 for each Director is set forth below in the footnotes to the beneficial ownership table provided in Part III, Item 12 of this Form 10-K. Directors who are also officers or employees of Neoprobe do not receive any compensation for their services as directors.